Skip to Main Content

 Parents of Current Freshmen

-Parents of current freshmen, here is information about helping your students register for their sophomore year courses.
-An email was sent to you that included the course selection sheet.
-After watching the videos below, please feel free to reach out to your student's counselor with any questions you may have.
-The deadline to register for classes is February 12th.
+Parents of current freshmen, will receive information in January about helping students register for their sophomore year courses.
+An email will be sent to parents that includes the course selection sheet.
+After watching the videos below, please feel free to reach out to your child's school counselor with any questions you may have.
+The deadline to register for classes is usually the 2nd Wednesday in February.

 PreACT Results